ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/MSD_panels_1_2_3_explant_sup_analysis.md

 Plots of analyte concentrations
 -------------------------------

+We did a 1:5 dilution of the samples so I multiplied the concentrations by 5 to get an estimate of the stock suparnatent concentration.
 Black points show the means.

 Caveats
 -------